GePBench: Evaluating Fundamental Geometric Perception for Multimodal Large Language Models: Details on Evaluation

 \subsection{Details on Human Evaluation}

-To ensure a robust and reliable human evaluation process, we recruited five undergraduate volunteers who were willing to join in our work.
-All participants had prior exposure to basic mathematical concepts as part of their academic curriculum, equipping them with the foundational knowledge necessary to comprehend and solve geometric problems.
+To ensure a robust and reliable human evaluation process, we recruited 25 volunteers who were willing to join in our work.
+All participants had prior exposure to basic mathematical concepts, equipping them with the foundational knowledge necessary to comprehend and solve geometric problems.
 This qualification ensured that they were well-suited for the task.
-Before the task, they were notified that their responses would be recorded for academic use.
+The participants were carefully selected to ensure demographic diversity.
+They were from different age groups spanning from 20 to 50, and their professions ranged from Mathematics and Computer Science to Sociology and Psychology.
+Before the task, they were notified that their responses would be recorded and analyzed for academic use.

-From \our, we randomly sampled 1,000 questions from both the easy and "hard" splits for each aspect.
-The selected questions were evenly distributed among the volunteers to ensure a balanced workload.
+From \our, we randomly sampled 200 questions from both the easy and hard splits and distributed them to the volunteers.
 To familiarize the participants with the task format, we provided them with several illustrative examples and clear instructions.
 Notably, the textual instructions given to the volunteers were identical to the prompts used for evaluating MLLMs, as shown in Figure \ref{fig:prompt}.
 This consistency in instructions allowed for a fair comparison between human performance and model outputs.

 Participants were tasked with solving multiple-choice questions based on the provided examples and guidelines.
 Their responses were collected and analyzed to establish a benchmark for human performance, which served as a critical reference point for assessing the capabilities of MLLMs.